 Yes, it seems obvious: auto insurance helps pay to repair your car if you’re in an accident—or fix someone else’s car if you’re at fault for damaging their vehicle.
 That, however, is just the tip of the iceberg.
 Auto insurance also helps cover things like injuries to yourself or others or damage to physical property (homes and other buildings) due to an accident.

-There are minimum coverages mandated by New York State, but there are a variety of reasons why these bare minimums will not adequately protect you and your family.
+There are minimum coverages mandated by New York State, (such as maintaining liability insurance, at the very least), but there are a variety of reasons why these bare minimums will not adequately protect you and your family.

 As with other forms of personal insurance, the purpose of auto insurance is to transfer your risk to the insurance company, allowing you to protect yourself and your family.
 It provides: